Appyx/AlexaHome/README.md

 * Host the actual Skill anywhere you want (home,remote server,Amazon...).
 * Ongoing development under the hood.
 (So once a new API is available you just use other interfaces in your Java/Kotlin code)

-And all is free (you still need one credit card for the AWS account, but there is a free tier which should last a while)
+And all is free (you still need one credit card for the AWS account, but there is a free tier which should last forever if you only use it for yourself)

+If you want to skip the AWS part, you can send me an email and I can add you as a user to my personal configuration for free (as long as there is still space left in my free tier).

 ### How to start?